 Early winter in is great time for skiing through the forests and fell areas in wilderness area of arctic Lapland.
 This guided back country ski tour takes you virgin snow, small cabins and serene forests and hills of Pallas-Yllästunturi National Park.
-On the tour everyone has a pulka (a sledge for the equipment and food, rental included) .
+On the tour everyone has a pulka (a sledge for the equipment and food) .

 - Professionally guided backcountry ski tour in Finnish Lapland from hut to hut

 - Program duration: 8 days / 7 nights, 6 skiing days

 - Typical day trip 15 km (extra), classic style with sled (pulka)